Your photo stays in the browser while you work on it.

 Download the final photo or print sheet once the preview looks right.

-Use this hub to find step-by-step guides for taking a stronger source photo, cropping it correctly, understanding rejection risks, and preparing digital or print-ready outputs.
+Use this hub to find guides on taking a stronger source photo, cropping it correctly, understanding rejection risks, and preparing digital or print-ready outputs.

 What you will find here

-Straightforward guides for taking, cropping, validating, printing, and reviewing document photos without inflated promises or vague SEO filler.
+Straightforward guides for taking, cropping, checking, printing, and reviewing document photos without inflated promises.

 How to use the guides